b-berry/rambling-enterprise/README.md

 Do you have remote working experience?

-> I have been 100% remote in my current role of Linux Engineer and Content Developer for the Liquid Galaxy project for a small tech firm based out of New York, NY for more than two years of my 4+ years in this role.
+> I have been 100% remote for more than two years of my 5 years as a Linux Engineer and Content Developer for the Liquid Galaxy project for a small tech firm based out of New York, NY.
 In that time, I have found the remote office setting to be extremely productive and rewarding.
 I participate in dialy stand-up meetings and extended weekly team project meetings.
 We also coordinate through Zulip chat, Trello and Github issue tracking.

 Can you describe your Chef experience?